dan-sprague/dan-sprague.github.io/_posts/2025-02-02-llmthinking.markdown

 ## Sequence generation

+Imagine you have decided to drop yourself at a random location in the middle of Himalayas.
+Your goal is to find the highest peak, Everest, by only walking upwards.
+Crucially, once any peak in the mountain range is reached, you can no longer climb upwards so the task must complete.
+There are 3,411 named peaks in the Himalayas, of which only 1 is Mt.
+Everest.
+Clearly it is quite improbable to find Mt.
+Everest using this algorithm.

 The number of possible ways to compose human language into text is functionally infinite, however even when the maximum length is restricted the problem is intractable.
 DNA sequences are a helpful analog here as the choices available at each position is only A,T,C, or G. Consider just 100 basepairs of DNA.
 To construct all possible 100 base pair DNA molecules, then at each position from 1 to 100 there must be a subset of sequences that contain all possibilities of A,T,C, and G. For this reason, there are $4^{100}$ or $$1 \times 10^{60}$$ possible DNA strands that are length 100.
 Evaluating all $4^{100}$ molecules is impossible.

 To avoid having to evaluate more sequences than there are atoms in the universe, a method is needed to quickly sample a DNA sequence or set of DNA sequences that are likely to be near the maximum of $\hat{p}(x \mid c)$.
 For DNA, this means to sample sequences that maximize the fitness function for a given phenotype.
 In the case of LLMs, this means to scan the set of possible responses the model might reply to you with, and identify the response that, in a way, simply makes the most sense given your prompt.